Elementary abelian group

 In mathematics, specifically in group theory, an elementary abelian group is an abelian group in which all elements other than the identity have the same order.
 This common order must be a prime number, and the elementary abelian groups in which the common order is p are a particular kind of p-group.
 A group for which p = 2 (that is, an elementary abelian 2-group) is sometimes called a Boolean group.

 Every elementary abelian p-group is a vector space over the prime field with p elements, and conversely every such vector space is an elementary abelian group.

 By the classification of finitely generated abelian groups, or by the fact that every vector space has a basis, every finite elementary abelian group must be of the form (Z/pZ)n for n a non-negative integer (sometimes called the group's rank).
 Here, Z/pZ denotes the cyclic group of order p (or equivalently the integers mod p), and the superscript notation means the n-fold direct product of groups.

 In general, a (possibly infinite) elementary abelian p-group is a direct sum of cyclic groups of order p.
 (Note that in the finite case the direct product and direct sum coincide, but this is not so in the infinite case.)

-In the rest of this article, all groups are assumed finite.